Last Updated on September 20, 2023 by Matt Musico

-Mick was quite consistent in all aspects of this performance.
-This was evidenced by the fact that he posted an OPS better than 1.000 in every month of the season, both the first half and the second half, at home and away, and against righties and lefties.
+The Mick was quite consistent in all aspects of this performance.
+He posted an OPS better than 1.000 in every month of the season, both the first half and the second half, at home and away, and against righties and lefties.
 However, June and July were on another level from a power perspective.
-During this span of time, he slugged 25 homers while collecting 59 RBI.
-July was his best month in the triple slash category, as he hit .375/.508/.854 in 124 plate appearances.
+During this span, he slugged 25 homers while collecting 59 RBI.
+July was his best month in the triple slash category.
+He hit .375/.508/.854 in 124 plate appearances.

 Alex Rodriguez: 54 Home Runs in 2007

 Alex Rodriguez posted 13 consecutive seasons with at least 30 homers and 100 RBI.
-His 54-homer, 156-RBI output was the fourth-to-last time he accomplished the feat, and it was also the year he won his third and final MVP award.
+His 54-homer, 156-RBI output was the fourth-to-last time he accomplished the feat.
+It was also the year he won his third and final MVP award.
 And, you know what?
 Nothing can be won in April, but a fast start can appropriately set the tone for the remainder of the year.

 Mickey Mantle: 52 Home Runs in 1956

 The 1956 season was full of hardware for Mantle — both of the individual and team variety.
 During the regular season, he took home Triple Crown honors with a .353 average, 52 home runs, and 130 RBI.
 He also led the league in runs scored (132), slugging percentage (.705), and OPS (1.169).
-This performance helped him win his first of two straight MVP awards (he’d win a third later on), and the Yankees capped off this year with yet another World Series title.
+This performance helped him win his first of two straight MVP awards, and the Yankees capped off this year with yet another World Series title.
 Not bad, right?